FPGA-Research-Manchester/fos/compilation_flow/hls/README.md

 ./autohls.py <project_name> <top_function_name> <target_device> <list_of_files>
 ```

-Script will create project and solution called `<project_name>` in the current
+Script will create project and solution called `<project_name>` and `<solution_name>`
-working directory.
-The top level function (entry point for the accelerator) is
+in the current working directory.
+The top level function (entry point for
-specified by `<top_function_name>`.
-Target device is passed as `<target_device>`.
+the accelerator) is specified by `<top_function_name>`.
+Target device is
-And list of files is space separated list of files with the HLS design.
+passed as `<target_device>`.
+And list of files is space separated list of
-Files will be copied to the solution directory and their hierarchy will be
+files with the HLS design.
+Files will be copied to the solution directory
-flatten(!).
+and their hierarchy will be flatten(!).

+To use existing project `--use-existing` flag should be passed.
+To run
+Vivado HLS without dropping into interactive shell after compilation
+`--no-legacy` flag can be passed.

 Example:

 ```
-./autohls.py vadd vadd xczu9eg-ffvb1156-2-i ~/Projects/my_code/vadd.cl
+./autohls.py vadd vadd vadd xczu9eg-ffvb1156-2-i ~/Projects/my_code/vadd.cl
 ```

 ### Step 1 - Creating a New Project